yimeishao/yimeishao.github.io/_posts/2020-02-12-babys_first_cli_data_gem.markdown

 Obviously, if you've ever been on Missed Connections, you know it doesn't always work like this.
 Instead, what you get is at worst a barrage of people's often disgusting, often fetishizing, inner thoughts.
 At best, a sad, truncated plea for intimacy.
 You wonder, "What beautiful stranger is going to read this and want to connect?"

 And so, I thought it would be fun to have them read as poems instead.
-A collaborative message.
-Romance, baby!
+A message created by collaborating different voices.
+Modern romance, baby!

 My app collects all of the post titles from a given day and formats them into a single "poem."
 It now lives as a Ruby gem called bzn_poetry, which you can find [here](https://github.com/yimeishao/bzn_poetry).
 (My version pulls from Bozeman's Missed Connections, because that's where I currently live, but it's easily adaptable for other locations.)